OCA/OpenUpgrade/openerp/openupgrade/doc/source/format.rst

       then migrate the values in the post script.
 A typical instance of this change is when the field becomes a many2one lookup table, or the other way around.
-An example of these are the partner's function which became a char field in OpenERP 6, and the partner's title which as a selection (thus char type database column) and had to be migrated to a many2one on res.partner.title.
+An example of these are the partner's function which became a char field in Odoo 6, and the partner's title which as a selection (thus char type database column) and had to be migrated to a many2one on res.partner.title.